microsoft/MLOpsTemplate/src/workshop/documents/part_1.md

 > Note: You can run following tasks on Compute Instance in your Azure Machine Learning.
 You can use __Jupyter__ or __VSCode__.

-- Review the [jupyter notebook](../notebooks/taxi-tutorial.ipynb) that represents the work of a data scientist up to this point, make sure you can run the notebook and understand it.
+- Familiarize yourself with the steps in this [jupyter notebook](../notebooks/taxi-tutorial.ipynb).
+This showcases the overall data engineering and model building process. **There is no need to run this as part of this workshop.**
+	- Note: If you do want to run this notebook, it is recommended to run this in a virtual environment using the conda dependencies specified in this file: `MLOpsTemplate/src/workshop/conda-local.yml`.
+Additionally, if you run the notebook from a Compute Instance, you can first configure your conda environment with these dependencies, and then leverage the ability to add new kernels referenced [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-terminal#add-new-kernels) to run your notebook.

+- Update the config.json file under ```workshop``` folder with your subscription, resource group and workspace name.
+This is needed to run ```ml_evaluating.py``` locally
 - Discuss in your team why a monolithic code structure is a challenge to scalable and a repeatable ML development?
-- Now refactor the monolithic notebook into a feature/data engineering module, a ML training module and a model validation module so that they can be developed and run independently
+- Now observe how the monolithic notebook was refactored into a feature/data engineering module, a ML training module and a model validation module so that they can be developed and run independently
-- Parameterize the module so that they can accept different input values at runtime
 - Detailed instructions:
-    - Review the solution templates (files without my_ prefix) under ```data_engineering```, ```training``` and   ```evaluating``` folders
+    - Review the solution files (files without my_ prefix) under ```data_engineering```, ```training``` and   ```evaluating``` folders
     - Review the ```workshop/data``` folder: there are data files that were created by the data generation process.
 The same data files were also sent to your remote AML datastore
-    - Review the refactored engineering logic from the notebook at ```my_feature_engineering.py``` module under ```data_engineering``` folder.
+    - Review the refactored engineering logic from the notebook at ```feature_engineering.py``` module under ```data_engineering``` folder.
         - The module performs the followings:
             - Accept following parameters
                 - ```input_folder```: path to a folder for input data.
 The value for local test run is ```data```